lshift-de/typesetr2/README.md

  - [ ] list items - starting/restarting numbering - currently Pandoc hardcoded 1 as a starting number for ODT documents (see `getListConstructor`)
  - [ ] images - not supported in the ODT Parser in Pandoc (see `image` in other parsers)
  - [X] labels - needs to translate local href references to bookmark references
- - [ ] inline math formulas - Pandoc translates backslashes to \textbackslash{}, which breaks the latex conversion
+ - [X] inline math formulas - Pandoc translates backslashes to \textbackslash{}, which breaks the latex conversion
  - [ ] simple tables - currently ignored
  - [ ] inner quoations (American style) - unknown state
  - [ ] negative numbers - (also broken in the old typesetr)
  - [ ] page breaks - currently ignored
  - [ ] page numbering - total number of pages is broken
- - [ ] table of contents
+ - [o] table of contents
  - [ ] links as new commands - remains to be decided whether it is necessary with the new design
- - [ ] deeply nested items - currently not supported (Pandoc limitation - https://github.com/jgm/pandoc/issues/2922)
+ - [i] deeply nested items - currently not supported ([Pandoc limitation](https://github.com/jgm/pandoc/issues/2922))

 Legend:
  - empty - not supported